olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

 > Consider adding `export NODE_OPTIONS=--max_old_space_size=2048` to your `~/.bashrc` file.
 If you attempt to build a production version of CyberChef, you may get a "JavaScript heap out of memory" error if you do not set this environment variable.

+> If you are getting sass problems, try running `npm rebuild node-sass` after `npm install`.

 ## Compiling

 > Note that CyberChef only supports bash-based dev environments, so primarily Linux and Mac.
 You may be able to get a build working on Windows, but it is not officially supported.